flathub/flathub/README.md

 ```

 #### Steam Linux Runtime (Pressure Vessel)

+- See [Steam Runtime Tools Documentation](https://gitlab.steamos.cloud/steamrt/steam-runtime-tools/-/tree/main/docs) for more details
 ```bash
 # For advanced users
 # Will get you into the steam linux runtime sub-container xterm based terminal emu+shell
 flatpak run --env=PRESSURE_VESSEL_SHELL=instead com.projectrk.launcher
 ```
+> [!IMPORTANT]
-> [!IMPORTANT] If you use PRESSURE_VESSEL_SHELL=instead, and the terminal is really hard to see, hold CTRL+right mouse click to see the xterm context menu, then enable the fonts supported by your host.
+> If you use PRESSURE_VESSEL_SHELL=instead, and the terminal is really hard to see, hold CTRL+right mouse click to see the xterm context menu, then enable the fonts supported by your host.